giveitanudge/Predicted-Attention-Docs/Readme.md

 ## Endpoints
 ### GET /prediction

-Retrieve the attentionScore for a single URL.
+Retrieve the attentionCategory for a single URL.

 **Request Parameters:**